rootisgod/rootisgod/content/posts/2021/2021-08-04-A-Quick-Guide-to-MicroK8s-And-Learning-Kubernetes.md

 ### Kubernetes Dashboard Access

-Lets check if the Dashboard is available.
-Run the `microk8s dashboard-proxy` command which will forward the ports of the pod it is running on and let us access it from our machine.
+Let's check if the Dashboard is available.
+Run the `microk8s dashboard-proxy` command which will forward the ports of the pod it is running on, and let us access it from our machine.

 ```bash
 microk8s dashboard-proxy